naiacasina/Bachelor-Degree-Project/README.md

 # Bachelor Degree Project

 In this Github repository one can find the code files that were modified or created from scratch for the Project.
-I will introduce each of the Matlab files (.m) on the following paragraphs, explaning which is the role of each of them.
+I will introduce the respective Matlab files (.m) on the following paragraphs, explaning which is the role of each of them.
 In case one of the files already existed, I will also specify which were the modifications done.

 ## Notes